Educational Psychology Minor

 How would a minor in Educational Psychology help me?

 The Educational Psychology minor provide students the ability to develop skills that are in demand across a range of settings working with diverse learners (Occupational Outlook Handbook, 2016).
 A list of possible employment opportunities is listed above.

 My major is psychology.
 Can I minor in educational psychology?

 Yes, any major can be combined with a minor in the educational psychology program.
 However, if a class is used for the minor (e.g., PSY 201) it can’t also be used for the major.
 In other words, students cannot “double-dip” or use the same course for your major and minor.
 Course substitutions are required for such classes.
 See your advisor for more information.

-Yes, a few courses do have prerequisites.
-There are prerequisites for all of the psychology courses which can be satisfied by (1) taking PSY 201 and PSY 202, one of which can count for the “additional social science course” needed for Liberal Arts Core Curriculum (LACC).
-Some Psy classes also require other prerequisites.
+Yes, some courses have prerequisites.
+There are prerequisites for most of the psychology courses which can be satisfied with taking PSY 201.
+Some psychology courses also require PSY 202.
+Some of the Education courses have prerequisites.
 See your advisor for more information.
-None of the Education or Special Education courses have prerequisites.